nattadasu/ryuuRyuusei/README.md

 - `/invite` - Get the bot's invite link
 - `/ping` - Check the bot latency
 - `/privacy` - Get information about the bot's privacy policy
+- `/support` - Support the bot by donating or contributing to the bot's development

 ## 🏁 Getting Started <a name = "getting_started"></a>